amirahnasihah/backend-development/03-introduction-to-express/README.md

 Multiple-choice options (select one):

-A.Core business logic
+✅️A. Core business logic

-B.Formulation of a response
+B. Formulation of a response

-C.Interactions with 3rd party APIs and DBs
+C. Interactions with 3rd party APIs and DBs

-D.None of these
+D. None of these

 **EXPLAINATION**